banyanlogic/website/contact.md

 active: contact
 order: 5
 ---
-## Provide us your question and your coordinates and we will revert back with help
+## Provide us your question in the form at this link or write to us at info@banyanlogic.com and we will revert back with appropriate help.

-<iframe width="640px" height= "1240px" src= "https://forms.office.com/Pages/ResponsePage.aspx?id=sCcL4y7YvESdCVcMcTuu4OIitblMf7hIhnaXAD0Y67FUNkNKQkNQNloxWENQRFlMU1FEU1M1Mzk3Ui4u&embed=true" frameborder= "0" marginwidth= "0" marginheight= "0"  allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe>
+<a href="https://forms.office.com/Pages/ResponsePage.aspx?id=sCcL4y7YvESdCVcMcTuu4OIitblMf7hIhnaXAD0Y67FUNkNKQkNQNloxWENQRFlMU1FEU1M1Mzk3Ui4u" target="_blank">Contact Form</a>